inoxlang/inox/docs/shell-basics.md

 - each part is described by a value or a list; allowed values include:
   - strings & values similar to strings (paths, urls, ...)
-  - lazy expressions
+  - quoted expressions
 - lists describe the part followed by 2 colors
   - the first color is used when the terminal's background is dark
   - the second color is used when the terminal's background is light
-- lazy expressions such as @(whoami()) are evaluated each time the prompt is printed
+- quoted expressions such as @(whoami()) are evaluated each time the prompt is printed
   - they must be calls
   - only the whoami, hostname & pwd functions are allowed